-All steel work is to be fabricated to details as shown on engineers drawings all work to be in accordance with AS4100 Steel Structures
+All steel work is to be fabricated to details as shown on engineers drawings all work to be in accordance with AS4100 Steel Structures.

-Congsion protection of built in structural members such as lintels, shelf angles, connectors etc., (other than wall ties) are to be in accordance with
+Corrosion protection of built in structural members such as lintels, shelf angles, connectors etc., (other than wall ties) are to be in accordance with BCA Part 3.3.3.2

-PURLINS AND GIRTS:
+PHRI INS AND GIRTS:

-To roof and walls of building provide purlins and girts as required according to engineers details.
-Cover roof and walls of building in full length sheets complete with all necessary flashings cappings etc. Secure as recommended by manufacturer and provide panels of selected translucent sheeting as indicated or directed.
+To roof and walls of building provide purlins and girts according to engineers details.
+Cover roof and walls of building in full length sheets complete with all necessary flashings cappings etc. Secure as recommended by manufacturer and provide panels of selected translucent sheeting as

-ROOFING - BCA part 3.5.1 TILE ROOFING: BCA part 3.5
+ROOFING - BCA part 3.5.1

+TILE ROOFING: BCA part 3.5.1.2.

 Provide all roofs with first quality roofing tiles.
-Where the pitch of rafters is less than 1.2.75 for terra cotta Marseilles pattern, 1.3.7 for Swiss pattern, 1.3.3 for concrete tiles, the roof shall be sarked with either 2 ply bituminous felt or double faced aluminium foil covered reinforced fabric as per AS/NZS 4200.
-Between 1.3.7 and 1.4.5 slope, perimeter of roof shall be provided with an anti-ponding board or device to ensure that all water will be discharged into eaves gutter, a clear space must be provided between edge of the device and the lowest side of the first batten so as to allow a free flow of water into the gutter.
+Where pitch of rafters is less than 1:2.75 terra cotta Marseilles pattern, 1:3.7 Swiss pattern, 1:3.3 concrete tiles are used the roof shall be sarked with either 2 ply bituminous felt or double faced aluminium foil covered reinforced fabric as per AS/NZS 4200.
+Between 1:3.7 and 1:4.5 slope, perimeter of roof shall be provided with an anti ponding board or device to ensure that all water will be discharged into eaves gutter, a clear space must be provided between edge of the device and the lowest side of the first batten so as to allow a free flow of water into the gutter.
 Where one section of the roof discharges into a lower section, the discharge is to be widely distributed, and the roof is to be fully sarked.
 Elsewhere, where a spreader is used the roof shall be sarked from the point of discharge to Eaves with a minimum width of 1800mm approved sarking.
-Cover all ridges and hips with capping starters and apex caps necessary and bed all capping and verge tiles on lime mortar and point with coloured cement mortar.
+Cover all ridges and hips with capping, starters and apex caps necessary and bed all capping and verge tiles on lime mortar and point with coloured cement mortar. mortar and point with coloured cement mortar.

 TERRA COTTA TILES: To be glazed and manufactured in accordance with AS 2049.
 To be fixed to timber battens with copper wire ties every alternate tile, all fixed in accordance with AS2050.
+CONCRETE TILES: